Tips to Manage Postpartum Anxiety: A 4-Part Series (Part 4: Connection)

 Part 4: Connection

 The final portion of this series focuses on connection, BIRTHFIT’s newest pillar, and how to foster support when dealing with postpartum anxiety.
-For more information on the symptoms of this disorder, check out Part 1 of this series.
+For more information on the symptoms of this disorder, check out Part 1, Part 2, and Part 3 of this series.

 Studies have shown that people who feel more connected to others tend to report fewer feelings of anxiety.(1) As hard as it can seem to pack up the kiddo or leave them with a sitter and get out of the house, finding ways to connect with others is key to maintaining perspective in your life when anxiety can make you feel like this current worry will last forever.

 To set yourself up for a positive outing, we strongly recommend packing your diaper bag (with snacks and water for you too) the night before an activity and leaving yourself plenty of time the next day to get your kiddo(s) and yourself ready.

 - Find a Local Class: BIRTHFIT is all over the country now.
 You just need to show up, and your coach and fellow mamas will have your back.
 Spare diapers, good movement practices, and a chance to share your experience in a safe space will all be available to you.

 - Libraries: They often have free storytimes for various age groups, including infants/babies.
 It’s a no-fuss place to meet other moms with kiddos of the same age.

 - Free Forest School: This is a national organization of playgroups organized by parents.
 Everyone meets up in a cool spot in nature, shares snacks, and lets the kids lead in outdoor exploration.
 Non-mobile kiddos enjoy tummy time in the outdoors.
 Just 20 minutes of time in nature has been shown to significantly lower the levels of stress hormones in the body.(2)